Oklahoma offers many diverse camping options perfect for an RV or motorhome getaway.

 As Oklahoma’s largest state park, Lake Murray State Park in Ardmore offers plenty of diverse options for recreational vehicles large and small.
 There are a total of 323 RV sites, 12 of which are handicap, that boast a mix of full hookups and water/electric only hookups.
 Each campground has its own unique feel with Tipp's Point being a popular place for swimming and hiking thanks to its location at the Buckhorn Trailhead, and Elephant Rock is a great pick for big RVs because of its pull-thru sites.
 If you're looking for privacy, check out the Rock Tower Campground, which sits away from the lake and offers full hookup pull-thru sites.

 The flat landscape of southwest Oklahoma takes on a different appearance around Quartz Mountain Nature Park in Lone Wolf.
 The long, straight roads start to wind into spectacular sparkling mountains lining the shores of Lake Altus-Lugert.
 RVers can choose from five camping areas, which offer a combined 19 full hookup sites and 100 sites with water and electric hookups.
 Five handicap accessible sites are also available.
 One thing that makes this RV park stand out above the rest is the Quartz Mountain Fun Park where children will have the time of their lives on fun carnival rides.
-Other on-site entertainment includes Quartz Mountain Paddle & Putt and the Quartz Mountain Golf Course.
+Also, be sure to check out Quartz Mountain Paddle & Putt.

 Free roaming wildlife and spectacular scenery make the Wichita Mountain Wildlife Refuge a must-see for any southwest Oklahoma trip.
 Of three campgrounds available within the refuge, the Doris Campground is the only one available for RVs.
 There are a total of 47 sites without hookups and 23 sites with electric hookups.
 The Wichita Mountain Wildlife Refuge is known far and wide for its outdoor opportunities where you can do everything from hike and mountain bike to rock climb